cloud-gov/cg-site/content/docs/ops/runbook/rotating-bosh.md

 #### Finding deployments with BOSH dependencies

-Search GitHub for the `BOSH_TARGET` and `BOSH_ENVIRONMENT` with a `YAML` filetype to find all the different deployments that will need to be paused and updated after all the Bosh deployments are
+Create a jumpbox for each environment and run `bosh-cli deployments` to get a list of all the deployments that will require pausing in Concourse.
+This list can be cross-referenced with the following searchings on searches on GitHub for the `BOSH_TARGET` and `BOSH_ENVIRONMENT` with a `YAML` filetype to find all the different deployments

 ```bash
 open \